thibaultLe/SpectralANN/README.md

 # SpectralANN: Neural network approach to reconstructing spectral functions and complex poles of confined particles
 The trained PyTorch neural network can be found under 'savedNNmodel.pth', which has a configuration of 6 hidden layers and 600 neurons per layer.
 Our generated datasets of training, validation and testing can be found under Datasets

+Note: Make sure the "path" variable in each file points to your current working directory

 # Testing the trained network:
 1) Run test_ACANN.py for the available test data